Moguf/movie_util/README.rst

 Movie_utill
 ===========

 Movie_utill provides handling *.mp4[movie-file].
-For example, when the same movie files are in your direcory, Movie_utill etiher of one of them.
+For example, when the same movie files are in your direcory, Movie_utill removes etiher of one of them.
 Source Code is C++ with OpenCV library.

 Build